ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jīn Líng angrily said, “Don’t hit me in the head.”

-There were rumours that were spreading all over Yúnmèng, and it was not conceivable that only a few villagers had given rise to such rumours.
+Rumours about Wèi WúXiàn were spreading throughout the Yúnmèng territory, and it was inconceivable that such rumours could have arisen from only a few villagers.

-Jiāng Chéng had assigned his people to trace the source of the rumours.
-However, every clue they had led nowhere.
+Jiāng Chéng had assigned his people to trace the source of those rumours, but every clue they uncovered led nowhere.

 Jiāng Chéng and Jīn Líng were on their way to Yúnshēn Bùzhīchù to see Wèi WúXiàn.

-And, for the last two days, Jiāng Chéng didn’t pay any visit to Wèi WúXiàn and was still unwilling to be alone with Lán WàngJī due to their last embarrassing conversation.
+For the last two days, Jiāng Chéng didn’t pay any visit to Wèi WúXiàn and was still unwilling to be alone with Lán WàngJī due to their last embarrassing conversation.

 So, he set off on the third day, the last day for the Golden Core to be reconstructed, since he didn’t have other options than to go there in person.